 Darjeeling Himalayan Railway (DHR)

-Local Police, Traffic Department and Private Tea Estates
+Local Police, Traffic and Private Tea Estates

 Key Filming Locations in Darjeeling